nsbarr/self-therapy/content/posts/ifs.md

 To practice IFS is to build a relationship between your Self and your various parts.
 More specifically: as the Self gets to know Protectors, they begin to reveal their beliefs, fears, and how they work on behalf of the individual.
 In turn, the Self acknowledges the roles these protective parts have been playing, and gives them hope that there’s a better way forward.

 Having earned the trust of Protectors, the Self can do deep work with the Exiles.
 Once an Exile is able to tell their story and feels fully witnessed by the Self, they may be prepared to let go of their burdens and limiting beliefs, and re-connect with long-forgotten positive qualities.
-After the Exile is healed, Protectors discover that they can drop their old roles and take on new responsibilities as well.
+Once the Exile is healed, Protectors discover that they can drop their old roles and take on new responsibilities as well.
 {{< marginnote >}}![Stardew Valley](/stardew-valley.jpg) Games like Harvest Moon, and [Stardew Valley](https://www.stardewvalley.net/), pictured, belong to the "cozy sim" genre.
 They provide a bucolic environment in which the player can fish, garden, and tend to animals. {{< /marginnote >}}

 This is the internal family system: a web of interdependent parts supported by a loving presence, the Self.
 You could also think of the system as an organization headed up by a benevolent CEO, or even, as I sometimes do, as animals led by a kind shepherd.
 (I would love for therapy to feel more like playing Harvest Moon; more on that later.)